-Figure 9: Example of a simple use of the Common Specification structure
+Figure 9: Example of a simple use of the CS IP structure

 The main point to highlight with such a simple use is that the representations have been kept as simple as possible.
 All metadata about both the package and the representations (in this example METS, EAD and PREMIS metadata) are located in the Information Package folder and none of these components are available within the representation folders.